 Going to work isn’t always our favourite activity, but it is a necessary part of most people’s lives.
-We often take for granted our safe work spaces, protective equipment and policy put in place to protect us at work, but there are cases where this protection is not sufficient enough to protect us from injury.
-If your accident at work was due to someone else’s fault – either another employee or your employer themselves, you may be able to make accident at work claims.
+We often take for granted our safe workspaces, protective equipment and policy put in place to protect us at work, but there are cases where this protection is not sufficient enough to protect us from injury.
+If your accident at work was due to someone else’s fault – either another employee or your employer themselves, you may be able to make an accident at work claims.
 Find out more in the guide below.

 - Our guide to Accident at work Claims

 - How Much Sick Pay Can I Expect from My Employer?

 - Common Workplace Injury Claims

 - What to Do If You Are in an Accident at Work